614 Cook Street

 Special Announcements from the Siouxland Intergroup Central Office

-** The Central Office DOES NOTcarry Birthday/Anniversary Chips/Tokens.
-We have been informed that some of the local club houses have Chips/Tokens for sale.
+** The Central Office DOES NOT carry Birthday/Anniversary Coins/Tokens.
+We have been informed that the 4 local club houses as well as many Groups have Chips/Tokens for sale.